GreenAlgorithms/GreenAlgorithms4HPC/GA_changes.md

 2) `slurm_extract.py`
 The `slurm_extract.py` script was modified in several places to work on Alma:
 Assertion fails:
 The first assertion error occured in line `assert x.TotalCPUtime_ <= x.CPUwallclocktime_`.
-This is because TotalCPUtime_ takes into account milliseconds which CPUwallclocktime_ doesnt (it rounds the number down) which makes the CPU Wallclocktime smaller than Total CPU time.
+This is because TotalCPUtime_ takes into account milliseconds where CPUwallclocktime_ doesnt (it rounds the number down).
+Hense this makes the CPU Wallclocktime smaller than Total CPU time.
 We changed this so a tolerance of a milliseconf is allowed:

 ```python
 tolerance = pd.Timedelta(milliseconds=1)